GeospatialResearch/Digital-Twins/paper/paper.md

 quickly compiled for rapid decision-making, resulting in high costs for developing suitable risk assessments scenarios.

+Other software aimed at automating flood risk assessment is often paid and proprietary, but there exists other open-source or free software such as FastFlood and FloodAdapt that can also automate flood risk assessment[@fastflood; @flood-adapt].
+These applications rely on the user's computer for all processing.
+FReDT runs the processing on Celery workers, which can be configured to run locally, through on-premise servers, or in cloud environments, depending on the needs of the users.
+Running FReDT online improves access to the software, instead of limiting it to those with powerful desktop environments.

-FReDT addresses these challenges by automating processes and integrating real-time data for analysis, prediction, and visualization.
+FReDT addresses the challenges of flood risk assessment by automating processes and integrating real-time data for analysis, prediction, and visualization.
 This makes assessments more efficient and cost-effective, enabling the exploration of hundreds or even thousands of scenarios.
 It also provides decision-makers with significantly more detailed and comprehensive information, facilitating informed decisions.